-Multi-ported memories are challenging to implement on FPGAs since the provided block RAMs typically have only two ports.
-In this dissertation we present a thorough exploration of the design space of FPGA multi-ported memories by evaluating conventional solutions to this problem, and introduce a new design that efficiently combines block RAMs into multiported memories with arbitrary numbers of read and write ports and true random access to any memory location, while achieving significantly higher operating frequencies than conventional approaches.
-For example we build a 256-location, 32-bit, 12-ported (4-write, 8-read) memory that operates at 281 MHz on Altera Stratix III FPGAs while consuming an area equivalent to 3679 ALMs: a 43% speed improvement and 84% area reduction over a pure ALM implementation, and a 61% speed improvement over a pure "multipumped" implementation, although the pure multipumped implementation is 7.2-fold smaller.
+Multi-ported memories are challenging to implement with FPGAs since the provided block RAMs typically have only two ports.
+We present a thorough exploration of the design space of FPGA-based soft multi-ported memories by evaluating conventional solutions to this problem, and introduce a new design that efficiently combines block RAMs into multi-ported memories with arbitrary numbers of read and write ports and true random access to any memory location, while achieving significantly higher operating frequencies than conventional approaches.
+For example we build a 256-location, 32-bit, 12-ported (4-write, 8-read) memory that operates at 281 MHz on Altera Stratix III FPGAs while consuming an area equivalent to 3679 ALMs: a 43% speed improvement and 84% area reduction over a pure ALM implementation, and a 61% speed improvement over a pure "multipumped" implementation, although the pure multipumped implementation is 7.2x smaller.